rafaelcmm/5am-dev/content/blog/hello-world-its-5-am/index.md

 3. Markdowns [here](https://www.markdownguide.org/)

 At this point, I will asume that you have all these skills.
-My goal here is not to create a tutorial blog like `Medium`, so I will try to be quick and objective on how I coded this blog, and any questions you can make me on my [Linkedin](https://www.linkedin.com/in/rafaelcmm/).
+My goal here is not to create a tutorial blog like `Medium`, so I will try to be quick and objective on how I coded this, and any questions you can make me on my [Linkedin](https://www.linkedin.com/in/rafaelcmm/).
 I'm always available.

 So, open your terminal, navigate to your workspace and execute the following commands